NeuralCortex/Sun/README.md

-# SunDowner 1.0.0
+# SunLab

 ![SunDowner Logo](https://github.com/NeuralCortex/Sun/blob/main/images/sun.png)

 ## Overview

-SunDowner is a JavaFX application that calculates and visually displays the positions and phases of the sun and moon.
+SunLab is a JavaFX application that calculates and visually displays the positions and phases of the sun and moon.
 It utilizes nearly all features of the [commons-suncalc](https://shredzone.org/maven/commons-suncalc/index.html) library, available on GitHub and Maven.

 ### Features